 The FILL STYLE panel is found in the specification dialogs for a variety of objects in the program.
-This panel is not not available for Electrical Connections as this tool cannot be used to form closed shapes.
+This panel is not available for Electrical Connections as this tool cannot be used to form closed shapes.

-- Specify the style, size, and other attributes of the Pattern - Select a Fill Pattern from the drop-down list and specify its characteristics. - When "No Pattern" is selected as the Type, the settings that follow are disabled. - Specify the Width of the selected fill pattern.
+Select a Fill Pattern from the drop-down list and specify its characteristics.

+- Specify the Width of the selected fill pattern.
 Not available for Solid fill. - Specify the Height of the selected fill pattern. - Specify the Angle of the selected fill pattern.
-Not available for Solid fill. - Specify a custom Color for the lines that make up the fill pattern or Solid fill by clicking the color bar.
-The color assigned to the selected object's layer is used by default. - Use the Transparency slider bar or text field to control how transparent the fill pattern lines are.
-This setting also affects the transparence of Solid fill colors.
+Not available for Solid fill.

+- Specify a custom Pattern Color for the lines that make up the fill pattern or Solid fill by clicking the color bar.
+The color assigned to the selected object's layer is used by default.
+See Select Color Dialog on page 85. - Use the Transparency slider bar or text field to control how transparent the fill pattern lines are.
+This setting also affects the transparency of Solid fill colors.